RAKWireless/wisblock-node-red/interface/rak13006/README.md

 ### 3.2.
 Master device software

-The master code sensor code can be found under the [rak13006_canbus_device](rak13006_canbus_device/13006_canbus_device.ino) folder.
-You need to upload the example script for the master devices to the core using Arduino IDE, the script is stored under the **RAK13006-MCP2518** folder.
-The library for the MCP2518 is included in the foleder, and you can open it directly with the Arduino IDE but you need to copy the whole folder to Arduino's **libraries** folder, so the library can be corrected included.
+The master code can be found in the github repository [RAK13006-MCP2518](https://github.com/RAKWireless/RAK13006-MCP2518).
+You need to upload the example script for the master devices to the core using Arduino IDE, the script is stored under the **examples** folder.
+The library for the MCP2518 is included in the folder, and you can open it directly with the Arduino IDE but you need to copy the whole folder to Arduino's **libraries** folder, so the library can be corrected included.

 ### 3.3.
 Run the example